-Audio file created in the MPEG-4 format, a multimedia container format used to store compressed audio and video data; contains audio encoded with either the Advanced Audio Coding (AAC) codec or the Apple Lossless Audio Codec (ALAC).
+An M4A file is an audio file created in the MPEG-4 format, a multimedia container format used to store compressed audio and video data.
+It contains audio encoded with either the Advanced Audio Coding (AAC) codec or the Apple Lossless Audio Codec (ALAC).

 M4A files are similar to .MP4 video files since both file types use the MPEG-4 container format.
 However, M4A files only contain audio data.
 The use of the ".m4a" extension arose due to the confusion between MPEG-4 video files and MPEG-4 audio-only files.